snyk-partners/spring-petclinic-dd/readme.md

 ### Deploy-App-K8s
 This pipeline deploys the SPC application to your K8s cluster.
 It creates a load balancer on GCP.

+**Trigger:** Manual from GH Actions Tab

 **Required Secrets:**
 * GKE_Cluster_Name

+### GCP Tear-Down
+This pipeline deletes the associated GCP load balancer and your GCP K8s cluster.

 **Trigger:** Manual from GH Actions Tab